Home Equity Loan Rates in Alaska (January 2025)

 Home Equity Loan Lenders in Alaska

-Home equity loan rates in Alaska vary between lenders, influenced by each lender's policies and market strategies.
-For instance, Denali State Bank offers the lowest average APR at 7.5%, while Northrim Bank has the highest at 10%.
+Home equity loan rates in Alaska vary significantly between lenders, influenced by their individual policies and market strategies.
+For instance, Denali State Bank offers the lowest average APR at 7.5%, while Northrim Bank has the highest at 10.0%.

-Comparing rates and terms from different lenders is essential to securing the lowest home equity loan rates.
-Explore the interactive table to see which lenders offer the best rates in your city.
+Comparing rates and terms from different lenders is a smart way to secure the lowest home equity loan rates.
+Explore the interactive table below to see which lenders offer the best rates in your city.

 Data filtered by:Results filtered by: